carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 - Can we in a first approach just provide a command-line flag to change strategies?
     - Would this reduce the total amount of complexity of this feature?

-- Should copying OCI Images to different Registries be allowed?

-  My initial inclination is to do not allow and even raise an error if the Registries do not match.

 ## Answered Questions

 - How will `imgpkg` know where to find the OCI Images after they are copied?